oracle/node-oracledb/doc/api.md

 Number lobPrefetchSize
 ```

 This attribute is temporarily disabled.
 Setting it has no effect.
+For best
+performance, fetch Lobs as Strings or Buffers.

 Node-oracledb internally uses Oracle *LOB Locators* to manipulate long
 object (LOB) data.
 LOB Prefetching allows LOB data to be returned
 early to node-oracledb when these locators are first returned.
 This
-is similar to the way [row prefetching](#rowprefetching) allows for
-efficient use of resources and [round-trips](#roundtrips) between
+allows for efficient use of resources and [round-trips](#roundtrips) between
 node-oracledb and the database.

 Prefetching of LOBs is mostly useful for small LOBs.